neondatabase/website/content/docs/manage/endpoints.md

 POST /projects/{project_id}/endpoints
 ```

 The API method appears as follows when specified in a cURL command.
 The branch you specify cannot have an existing compute endpoint.
-A compute endpoint must be associated with a branch, and a branch can have only one compute endpoint.
-Neon supports read-write and read-only compute endpoints.
-Read-only compute endpoints are for creating [Read replicas](/docs/introduction/read-replicas).
-A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.
+A compute endpoint must be associated with a branch.
+Neon supports read-write and read replica compute endpoints.
+A branch can have a single read-write compute endpoint but supports multiple read replica compute endpoints.

 ```bash
 curl -X 'POST' \